What is the Equity Risk Premium?

-For instance, the issue of hyperinflation in Venezuela that began in 2016 presents a significant country-specific risk that causes instability in all aspects of the country, whether political, socioeconomic, or financial.
+For instance, the issue of hyperinflation in Venezuela, which began in 2016, presents a significant country-specific risk that causes instability in all aspects of the country, whether political, socioeconomic, or financial.

 With that said, equities in emerging markets come with higher risks, which means higher potential returns to compensate investors.

 Hence, many institutional investment firms nowadays have raised foreign funds to pursue investments outside developed countries.